Landlords and Tenants

 As of April 1, 2021, no landlord may file a Landlord Tenant Complaint seeking possession based on non-payment of rent owed prior to the date of filing until 45 days after they have first completed an application with the PHL Rent Assist Program through www.phlrentassist.org.
 Upon completing the application, the landlord will be automatically enrolled in the Eviction Diversion Program as well.
 It will be a dispositive affirmative defense for any tenant to show that the landlord did not pursue either rental assistance or eviction diversion through the City of Philadelphia Program timely or in good faith.

 Pennsylvania Emergency Rental Assistance Program (ERAP)

 Philadelphia County cannot accept the Pennsylvania Department of Human Services’ paper application.
-You must wait until our application opens in order to apply for rental assistance on this website – Phase 4 is open.
+You must apply for rental assistance on this website – Phase 4 is open.
 If you do not have access to a computer, please call 311.

 Information about previous rounds of rental assistance:

 - Phase 2 accepted applications between July and November 4th.

 - Phase 3 Tenants eligible for Phase 3 received an email notification.
 This Phase is now closed.

 Read this report on how Philadelphia is Supporting Tenants and Landlords during this pandemic: Philadelphia Emergency Rental Assistance Report as of 3-26-2021

 Ask for assistance through our online Help Desk here.
 Help Desk responds to emails every day from 9am-6pm EST, except Saturdays, Sundays, and Holidays.
 If questions are submitted outside of those hours we will respond as soon as the Help Desk reopens.
 Due to the volume of help requests, it may take between 24-36 hours before a Help Desk staff member is able to respond.